Follow links to jump to answers (and back)

 Is this class graded?

 Mostly no, but overall yes.
 This class uses specifications grading (sometimes called “specs grading”), an evidence-based grading system that simplifies grades and increases both student engagement and actual learning (Nilson & Stany, 2015; Elkins, 2016; Katzman et al, 2021).
 The focus is on establishing clear expectations and being rewarded for your continued engagement with each component of the course in a transparent way.
 There are many small surveys and reflections to complete each week, but almost everything is graded S/U. However, in this course overall you will receive a letter grade (unless you opt for S/U overall which we will approve).
 Only whole letter grades will be assigned (A, B, C, D, F).
 There will be no + or – grades.
-The end of semester group-based assessment will be letter-graded (whole letter grades again) with a clear rubric.
-Final grades are determined based on bundles of percentages of satisfactory assignments, class attendance, an individual autoethnography, and a letter-graded end-of-term group project.
-Thresholds for specific letter grades will be detailed in the syllabus.
+One end of semester assessment will be letter-graded (whole letter grades again) with a clear rubric.
+Final grades are determined based on bundles of percentages of satisfactory surveys, class attendance, an individual autoethnography, and a letter-graded end-of-term group project.
+Thresholds for specific letter grades are detailed in the syllabus.

 Back to top